Romaxa55/iptv-restreamer/README.md

 ## Using Docker

 1. Install Docker on your machine.
-2. Build the Docker image by running `docker build -t romaxa55/iptv-restreamer` .
+2. Build the Docker image by running `docker build -t iptv-restreamer .`
-3. Start the Docker container by running `docker run -p 8000:8000 romaxa55/iptv-restreamer`
+3. Start the Docker container by running `docker run -p 8000:8000 --platform linux/arm64 romaxa55/iptv-restreamer`
 4. Download the playlist from [ilook.tv](https://ilook.tv) and replace the IP addresses in the m3u8 playlist with your server's IP address and port number (e.g. `http://localhost:8000`).

 ## Configuration